Pati Yang: Career

-Meanwhile, Yang and Stephen Hilton continued collaborating under a new moniker, FlyKKiller.
+Meanwhile, Yang and Stephen Dean Hilton continued collaborating under a new moniker, FlyKKiller.
 Under this name, they released their first album, Experiments in Violent Light, in 2007.
 The self-titled single received praise from various UK-based music publications, including DMC World Magazine, NME, DJ Mag, and Hip Hop Connection.
 The single was proclaimed “Single of the Week” by BBC 6 Music, and FlyKKiller was featured in two BBC live sessions.
 Times Magazine named FlyKKiller the “Second Most Important Breakthrough Act” of 2007.

-In 2009, Yang's third album, Faith, Hope + Fury, produced by Stephen Hilton, was released to critical and commercial success, topping the charts in Poland at No. 25.
+In 2009, Yang's third album, Faith, Hope + Fury, produced by Stephen Dean Hilton, was released to critical and commercial success, topping the charts in Poland at No. 25.
 Her next album, Wires and Sparks, was produced by Manchester-based musician Joe Cross, who is most known for his work with artists such as Alex Metric, Hurts, and The Courteneers.
 The album, released in 2011, received attention from BBC 6 Music, DJ Magazine, and Mixmag.
 Wires and Sparks topped the Polish charts at No. 38.

 Today, Pati resides in the Mojave Desert, where she studies Native American medicine and sound healing techniques.
 Under the name Patricia Vernhes, she devotes much of her energy to installation and sculptural art, paintings, and sound art.
 Noirmoutier, her experimental audio project with Nicolas Vernhes, “utilizes a variety of instruments, including a set of 20 binaurally tuned quartz bowls, synthesizers and analog tape delays, to create auditory experiences inspired by the laws of sound, hallucinatory resonance, and sound therapy.”
 Yang also practices as a Yoga instructor, Reiki Master, and Ayurveda Yoga Therapist.
-In 2015, she founded Mojave Desert Skin Shield, a small business based out of Joshua Tree, California that produces sustainable self-care products.
+In 2015, she founded Mojave Desert Skin Shield, a small business based out of Joshua Tree, California, that produces sustainable self-care products.